Dee River Kayaking Corona Virus Policies

 The following measures will be effective on all Dee River Paddling sessions.

 Social Distancing: Sessions will take place entirely in the open air.
 Changing, briefing, and debriefing will all take place in the open air as well.
 We will endeavour to leave 2m (a paddle length) between all participants including staff at all times, except when an emergency situation calls for closer contact.
 Participant Self-Rescue will be prioritised as the format for capsize situations.
 This will be achieved by detailed instruction, use of low risk venues, and specialised assisted re-entry equipment.
-If first aid needs to be administered, both the first aider and the casualty will wear a mask and latex gloves.
+If first aid needs to be administered, both the first aider and the casualty will wear basic PPE.
 Maximum group sizes will be determined by the government rules of the day, as will the number of different household groups welcome on a session.
 To lessen any potential impact of our activities on virus transmission in the local area, we’d like to discourage any participants on Dee River Paddling sessions from extensive travel and overnight stay away from home.

 Legal: Dee River Kayaking will make every effort to ensure that the risk of person to person transmission of infectious diseases is minimised in the course of activities.
 The measures we will put in place have been listed above.
 However, the risk of transmission of infectious diseases between participants is impossible to remove with 100% certainty in our activities, just as it is in daily life.
 Neither Dee River Kayaking nor its staff can accept any responsibility for a participant being infected with Covid-19, or any other illness, as a part of your activities.